nginyc/rafiki/docs/src/dev/setup.rst

 2. Install Python 3.6 such that the ``python`` and ``pip`` commands point to the correct installation of Python 3.6 (see :ref:`installing-python`).

-3. Clone the project at https://github.com/nginyc/rafiki (e.g. with `Git <https://git-scm.com/downloads>`__)
+3. Clone the project at https://github.com/nginyc/singaauto (e.g. with `Git <https://git-scm.com/downloads>`__)

-4. Setup Rafiki's complete stack with the setup script:
+4. Setup SingaAuto's complete stack with the setup script:

     .. code-block:: shell

         bash scripts/start.sh

-*Rafiki Admin* and *Rafiki Web Admin* will be available at ``127.0.0.1:3000`` and ``127.0.0.1:3001`` respectively.
+*SingaAuto Admin* and *SingaAuto Web Admin* will be available at ``127.0.0.1:3000`` and ``127.0.0.1:3001`` respectively.

-To destroy Rafiki's complete stack:
+To destroy SingaAuto's complete stack:

     .. code-block:: shell

         bash scripts/stop.sh

-Scaling Rafiki
+Scaling SingaAuto
 --------------------------------------------------------------------

-Rafiki's default setup runs on a single machine and only runs its workloads on CPUs.
+SingaAuto's default setup runs on a single machine and only runs its workloads on CPUs.

-Rafiki's model training workers run in Docker containers that extend the Docker image ``nvidia/cuda:9.0-runtime-ubuntu16.04``, and are capable of leveraging on `CUDA-Capable GPUs <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#pre-installation-actions>`__
+SingaAuto's model training workers run in Docker containers that extend the Docker image ``nvidia/cuda:9.0-runtime-ubuntu16.04``, and are capable of leveraging on `CUDA-Capable GPUs <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#pre-installation-actions>`__

-Scaling Rafiki horizontally and enabling GPU usage involves setting up *Network File System* (*NFS*) at a common path across all nodes, installing & configuring the default Docker runtime to `nvidia` for each GPU-bearing node, and putting all these nodes into a single Docker Swarm.
+Scaling SingaAuto horizontally and enabling GPU usage involves setting up *Network File System* (*NFS*) at a common path across all nodes, installing & configuring the default Docker runtime to `nvidia` for each GPU-bearing node, and putting all these nodes into a single Docker Swarm.

 .. seealso:: :ref:`architecture`

-To run Rafiki on multiple machines with GPUs, do the following:
+To run SingaAuto on multiple machines with GPUs, do the following:

-1. If Rafiki is running, stop Rafiki with ``bash scripts/stop.sh``
+1. If SingaAuto is running, stop SingaAuto with ``bash scripts/stop.sh``

 2. Have all nodes `leave any Docker Swarm <https://docs.docker.com/engine/reference/commandline/swarm_leave/>`__ they are in

-3. Set up NFS such that the *master node is a NFS host*, *other nodes are NFS clients*, and the master node *shares an ancestor directory containing Rafiki's project directory*. `Here are instructions for Ubuntu <https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-16-04>`__
+3. Set up NFS such that the *master node is a NFS host*, *other nodes are NFS clients*, and the master node *shares an ancestor directory containing SingaAuto's project directory*. `Here are instructions for Ubuntu <https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-16-04>`__

 4. All nodes should be in a common network.
 On the *master node*, change ``DOCKER_SWARM_ADVERTISE_ADDR`` in the project's ``.env.sh`` to the IP address of the master node in *the network that your nodes are in*